chucknewmanjr/Schema_Changes/README.md

 - SchemaValidation schema - All of the validation is in this schema.
 For each database, drop the procs (6), table (1) and a scalar function (1).
 Then drop the schema.
 - SchemaChanges schema - Careful dropping the tables (3) in this schema.
 It could cause a significant loss of data.
 Beyond that, drop procs (2) and a view (1).
 Then you can drop the schema.

-## Installation
-Executing the **schema-change-database.sql** script on a database sets up that database for storing schema changes.
-It does that by creating the SchemaChange schema and then creating tables, procs and a view in that schema.

-Executing the **schema-change-trigger.sql** script on a database sets up that databas for spotting schema chantges and requesting to have the change stored.
-It does that by creating a database trigger.
-It's different from your usual table trigger.
-A database must have been selected for storing schema changes before running this script.

-Multiple databases can be used for storing schema changes.
-Here's how that works.
-When you execute **schema-change-trigger.sql**, it checks if the current database stores schema changes.
-If it does, then it stores its own schema changes in its own tables.
-So **schema-change-trigger.sql** can be executed on every database on which **schema-change-database.sql** has been executed.
-And they all store their own schema changes in their own tables.

 ## Installation Failures
 **schema-change-trigger.sql** looks for the database in which if should store schema changes.